Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 }
 ```

-This test asserts that the endpoint always returns the same result for the same input, which is enough to ensure that cached responses are also processed correctly.
+The test will query the same endpoint multiple times and assert that the result always remains the same.
+This is enough to ensure that the responses are cached properly and then returned in the same way as normal responses.

 At the end of the day we have a simple test suite that looks like this:

 ![Test suite](Example-test-results.png)

 Note that the duration of the tests is pretty good, with the fastest integration test completing at 55ms and the slowest being under a second (due to suffering from cold start).
-Considering that these tests involve the entire lifecycle, including all dependencies and infrastructure, I would say that this is more than acceptable.
+Considering that these tests involve the entire lifecycle, include all dependencies and infrastructure, while relying on a grand total of zero mocks, I would say that this is more than acceptable.

 If you want to tinker with the example project yourself, you can find it [on GitHub](https://github.com/Tyrrrz/FuncTestingInAspNetCoreExample).